Guidelines

 3. Preparation of the Surgical Supplies

-1. Surgical instruments and supplies, e.g., suture material
+1. Use sealed, sterile surgical instruments and supplies, e.g., suture material.

 1. Sterilization, such as steam sterilization (autoclaving), plasma vapor sterilization, ethylene oxide sterilization or vaporized hydrogen peroxide (for heat- or pressure-sensitive items) is required for all surgical instruments, supplies, and implants, unless used directly from sterile packaging from the supplier.

-1. If other methods of sterilization are required for research goals, they must be described and approved in your IACUC protocol.
+1. Other methods of sterilization must be described and approved in the IACUC protocol if required for research goals.

 2. Refer to Guidelines for the Storage of Sterile Items